-Following the completion of the IHA, the timetable for statutory review health assessments is as follows:
+Following the completion of the IHA, the timetable for the statutory review health assessment is as follows:

-- Children birth 5 years every six months; - Children and young people 5 years 18 years every twelve months.
+Children birth to 5 years of age - at least every six months Children/young people five years to 18 years of age at least every twelve months.

-Where appropriate the health professional should ascertain from the child's social worker which adult/adults (e.g. Foster Carer and/or Birth Parent and/or social worker) need to be present with the child for the RHA.
+Where appropriate the health professional should ascertain from either the child's social worker which adult/adults (e.g. foster parent and/or birth parent) need to be present with the child for the RHA.
 The accompanying adult should have sufficient knowledge of the child's health needs and be able to provide information to support an effective assessment.